Monday, October 6, 2025

 The denial of the value of music in the Vinaya

-In traditional Buddhist conceptualizations of sounding aesthetic expressions, music for entertainment was thus clearly separated from music for religious purposes–i.e. chanting.
-This, however, did not mean that religious chanting was unregulated.
-Even this form of music was relegated to its appropriate contexts.
-It was not automatically accepted just because it used a religious text; the recitation of the prātimokṣa rules was, for example, not permitted to be recited in a melodious intonation (歌音 geyin).
+In traditional Buddhist understandings of sounding aesthetic expressions, music for entertainment was clearly distinguished from music for religious purposes, such as chanting.
+This, however, did not imply that religious chanting was without regulation.
+Even chant was confined to appropriate contexts.
+It was not automatically sanctioned simply because it used a religious text; for instance, the recitation of the prātimokṣa rules was not allowed to be rendered in a melodious intonation (歌音, geyin).

 This Master has long forgotten words, has truly found the Way.